 Below is a small sample of retail employee fatalities that occurred while the worker was on the job.

-- Case 1: Avondale, Arizona – In February 2017, a Best Buy employee was involved in a domestic violence double shooting just before noon.
+- Case 1: Avondale, Arizona – In February 2017, a Best Buy employee has involved in a domestic violence double shooting just before noon.
 The 26-year-old female employee and a 27-year-old male were transported to the hospital by EMT, where the woman was pronounced dead.
-Witnesses detailed a confrontation outside the Best Buy between both individuals in the shooting.
+Witnesses detailed a confrontation outside Best Buy between both individuals in the shooting.
 After a few shots were fired outside the facility by the male suspect, the female employee ran inside but was followed by the shooter, who fired several more shots.
 Terrified employees and customers ran for cover.
-However, two women could not escape through the emergency door and instead hid in the women's bathroom.
+However, two women could not escape through the emergency door and instead hid in the women’s bathroom.

 - Case 2: Warrenton, Virginia – A 76-year-old employee allegedly murdered his 64-year-old CVS manager.
 After sundown, the local police found the manager’s body behind the facility near a dumpster.
 Police are still attempting to determine the alleged suspect’s motivation before being charged with the manager’s murder.

-- Case 3: Long Island, New York – A part-time Walmart worker was trampled to death on Black Friday in November 2008 when thousands of eager shoppers rushed the front entrance while the worker was attempting to unlock a door.
+- Case 3: Long Island, New York – A part-time Walmart worker was trampled to death on Black Friday in November 2008 when thousands of eager shoppers rushed to the front entrance while the worker was attempting to unlock a door.
 Video surveillance revealed the crowd of at least a dozen individuals to the floor during the stampede of early shopping opportunities in their attempt to get through the doors first.